frihaka/RnEMOTE/README.md

 # RnEMOTE
-R pipeline to process and analyse nEMOTE data
+Pipeline to process and analyse nEMOTE data